fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 }
 ```

-Let's now take a look at the constructor of this contract:
+Let's now take a look at the body of this contracts constructor:

 ```rust
 let caller = Self::env().caller();